 When to use Ansible, when to use Terraform

-Day 0 is initial provisioning: standing up networks, VMs, databases, and cloud services from scratch.
-This is Terraform's domain.
-Its declarative model and state tracking make it the right choice for defining "what exists."
+Terraform's declarative model and state tracking make it the right choice for Day 0: defining what infrastructure should exist.
 Terraform modules are the standard pattern for packaging reusable infrastructure here.

-Day 1 is initial configuration of what was provisioned: installing Docker, deploying application code, applying OS hardening.
-Ansible takes over here because you're describing what to do to a running system, not what the system should be.
+Day 1 is where Ansible takes over.
+You're describing what to do to a running system, not what the system should be.
+Installing Docker, deploying application code, applying OS hardening.
+These are mutable operations on existing hosts.

-Day 2+ is ongoing operations: patching, scaling, updates, compliance enforcement across a fleet.
-Ansible handles this well.
-Ansible conditionals and variable layering become important at this stage as the number of managed hosts grows.
+Day 2+ is ongoing operations: patching, scaling, compliance enforcement across a fleet.
+Ansible conditionals and variable layering become important here as the number of managed hosts grows.
+For policy enforcement before infrastructure changes apply, blocking non-compliant resources before they're created. env zero's built-in Checkov, OPA, and TFSec integrations enforce policies as part of the apply gate.

 The practical rule: reach for Terraform when you're creating cloud resources managed by a provider API (EC2, RDS, GCP networks, Azure VNETs) or any infrastructure that needs clean teardown semantics.
 Use Ansible when you're working with software running on existing servers, or when you need compliance enforcement, patch management, or application deployment across a fleet.

-Some teams use Ansible for cloud provisioning (it has AWS and GCP modules).
+Ansible can provision cloud resources through its amazon.aws collection.
 It works until you need to track what was created across multiple runs or destroy cleanly.
-Ansible has no state file.
-For cloud infrastructure provisioning, Terraform or OpenTofu is the better choice.
+Ansible has no state file, so there's no equivalent to terraform destroy.
+For cloud infrastructure provisioning, Terraform or OpenTofu is the right tool.

 Using Ansible and Terraform together